 D. GIVE THIS PRIEST a copy of the letter entitled: “TO BECOME A FRANCISCAN TERTIARY,” which is signed and sealed by the Capuchins of Morgon.
 This letter lists the required dispositions of a candidate to the Third Order, and thus it gives the priest a guide for determining whether or not the petitioner is fit.
 He will need to have this before he can write a letter of recommendation.

 E. INVESTITURE: After this, Fr.
-Emily may pay a visit (if there are a good number) for the investiture ceremony in which the candidates receive the habit and are enrolled as novices.
+Asher may pay a visit (if there are a good number) for the investiture ceremony in which the candidates receive the habit and are enrolled as novices.
 If Fr.
 Asher does not come to conduct the ceremony himself, he will give faculties to your local priest to conduct the ceremonies.